CodeLifter-sys/rapidclip-generator/README.md

 - `--theme`: The theme of the script to be created.
 - `--language`: The language for the script and narration.
 - `--tts_service`: The TTS service to use (`elevenlabs` or `openai`).
 Defaults to `elevenlabs`.
-- `--voice_id`: The ID of the voice to be used for narration (required for ElevenLabs).
+- `--voice_id`: The voice ID to be used for narration (required for ElevenLabs).
-- `--openai_tts_model`: The OpenAI TTS model to use (default: `tts-1-hd`).
+- `--openai_tts_model`: The OpenAI TTS model to be used (default: `tts-1-hd`).
-- `--openai_tts_voice`: The OpenAI TTS voice to use (default: `alloy`).
+- `--openai_tts_voice`: The OpenAI TTS voice to be used (default: `alloy`).
 - `--max_duration`: The maximum allowed duration for the audio (in seconds).

 ### Output:
 The generated files will be saved in the `output/` folder, including:
-- An audio file (`.mp3`) containing the narration.
+- An audio file (`.mp3`) with the narration.
 - A subtitle file (`.srt`) synchronized with the audio.
-- A `process.log` file containing detailed logs of the video generation process, including the image prompts generated for each subtitle interval.
+- A `process.log` file containing detailed logs of the video generation process, including the prompts generated for each image interval.
-- A final video file (`_final.mp4`) assembled with animated transitions.
+- A final video (`_final.mp4`) assembled with animated transitions, maintaining a resolution of 1080x1920.

 #### Subtitle Approach:
-The subtitle generation process ensures improved alignment and readability:
+The subtitle generation process ensures better alignment and readability:
-- **Tokenization with Punctuation**: The complete transcript text is tokenized into words and punctuation, preserving the original order.
+- **Punctuation Tokenization**: The full transcribed text is tokenized into words and punctuation, preserving the original order.
-- **Word-Punctuation Alignment**: Each word is aligned with its corresponding token, ensuring punctuation is correctly placed.
+- **Word-Punctuation Alignment**: Each word is aligned with its corresponding token, ensuring correct punctuation placement.
-- **Cue Segmentation**: Subtitles are divided into smaller segments (cues) based on word and character limits per line, maintaining synchronization with audio timestamps.
+- **Cue Segmentation**: Subtitles are divided into smaller segments (cues) based on character and word limits per line, maintaining synchronization with the audio timestamps.

 ---

 ## **Project Status**

-**RapidClip** is in its initial development phase.
-The core functionalities are in place, and recent updates include:
+**RapidClip** is now in its first stable version.
+The core functionalities have been implemented and thoroughly tested, including:
-- Enhanced image generation prompts with diversity and process logging.
-- Support for a configurable SANA model version.
+- Generation of scripts, narration, subtitles, and images with diversified prompts.
-- Implementation of a video assembly module that combines audio, images, and subtitles with animated transitions to produce a final video at 1080x1920 resolution.
+- Final video assembly with animated transitions and a slow zoom-in effect on images, producing a final video at 1080x1920 resolution.

-Continuous improvements are being made to ensure an efficient and intuitive workflow.
+- Improved image selection and visual effects.
+- Detailed process logging with logs saved in each video's output folder.
+- Support for configuring the SANA model version via an environment variable.

 ---

 ## **Next Steps**

-1. Structure the pipeline for creating scripts, narration, and generating images.
-2. Implement additional visual effects and transitions between images.
-3. Ensure precise synchronization of audio, images, and subtitles.
-4. Optimize final rendering to ensure compatibility with short video platforms.
-5. Expand support for audio processing, including reprocessing long audio files and handling user-defined duration limits.
+1. Implement royalty-free background music integration.
-6. Enhance video editing capabilities for more advanced features.
+2. Expand advanced video editing features for more sophisticated functionalities.

 ---

 ## **Contributions**

-For a Portuguese version of this README, see [README.pt-br.md](README.pt-br.md).

-If you'd like to collaborate on the project, follow these steps:
+We welcome contributions!
+If you would like to collaborate on the project, please follow these steps:

 1. Fork the repository.
 2. Create a branch for your feature or bug fix: